stroggprog/dlcounter/README.md

 # dlcounter
 Download counter for DokuWiki

-**NOTE:** I wrote dlcounter but lost control of the phil-ide account where the original repository was stored, so I've cloned it here.
-This is now the official repo for _dlcounter_ and all future updates (if any) will be found here.
+**NOTE:** _I wrote dlcounter but lost control of the phil-ide account where the original repository was stored, so I've cloned it here.
+This is now the official repo for dlcounter and all future updates (if any) will be found here_.

 If you've ever wanted a download counter for DokuWiki to count how many zip, tar, gzip or other downloadable content has been fetched from your media library, this is probably what you want.